Our mission is to promote healthy lifestyles and landscapes through hands-on education about growing and eating healthy food.

 We have 175 plots available.
 25 are available at a reduced rate for low income individuals, due to the generosity of other community gardeners that PayItForward with a charitable donation.

 Jayme Melrose was raised feral in the boreal forest of northern BC, by European parents who firmly believed in self-sufficiency, especially in regards to food.
 She studied ecological horticulture and permaculture at Linnaea Farm School on Cortes Island, BC., followed with a Bachelor of Community Design from Dalhousie.
-Since 2011 she has been the Project Coordinator at Common Roots Urban Farm, Halifax NS.
+From 2011-2018 she was the Project Coordinator at Common Roots Urban Farm, Halifax NS.

 My grandfather was a Minister and grew millions of flowers at our cottage in Ontario – his “Eden.”
 For him, cultivating nature’s bloom and bounty echoed his work caring for his community.
 Our work at Common Roots brings this metaphor even closer together; the farm brings us together to fertilize, cultivate, and grow our own community.
 My garden work tends to be behind the scenes – grant-writing, sponsorships, back-end stuff – but I always have the harvest in mind.
 What can we grow together?